jeturcotte/jetstone/README.md

 12. Serpentine is not any one mineral, but a grouping of similar minerals with similar qualities.
 13. Alabaster is a common name for any of three minerals derived from calcite or gypsum, but is not a mineral itself.
 14. Selenite is just another name for gypsum, which is already included in the raws.
 Satinspar is ALSO the same thing as both selenite and gypsum.
 Only difference in each is shape.
+15. Morion and Smokey Quartz are just slight different shades of the same thing